Clemson’s 2020 football schedule unveiled

 The ACC released its 2020 football schedule for Clemson and the rest of the conference on Wednesday.

 The first trip to Notre Dame since 1979 (and the second game there in school history) headlines the non-conference slate on Nov.
 7. The 1979 matchup was the start of a three-game winning streak in the series for Clemson out of four total games.
 Notre Dame hosts Duke on Oct.
 31 after a bye on Oct.
 24, while Clemson’s open week falls before the Nov.
 7 matchup.
 The Tigers’ non-conference slate is rounded out by hosting Mid-American Conference foe Akron (Sept.
 19), The Citadel (Nov.
 14) and South Carolina (Nov.
 28).
-Clemson has won six straight in the Palmetto Bowl series with the Gamecocks.
+Clemson has won six straight over the Gamecocks and one more win would tie the longest winning streak in the series (Clemson 1934-40).
 In the ACC, Coastal Division champ Virginia returns to Death Valley for the first time since 2009 on Sept.
 26. The Tigers head to Georgia Tech on Sept.
 3 for a Thursday season opener and has some extra time before a Sept.
 12 home opener with Louisville.
 Clemson then heads to Boston College for a Friday matchup (Oct.
 2), to Florida State (Oct.
 10), host NC State (Oct.
 17), host Syracuse (Oct.
 24) and wrap up ACC play a month later at Wake Forest (Nov.
 21).

 The first trip to Notre Dame since 1979 (and the second game there in school history) headlines the non-conference slate on Nov.
 7. The 1979 matchup was the start of a three-game winning streak in the series for Clemson out of four total games.
 Notre Dame hosts Duke on Oct.
 31 after a bye on Oct.
 24, while Clemson’s open week falls before the Nov.
 7 matchup.

 The Tigers’ non-conference slate is rounded out by hosting Mid-American Conference foe Akron (Sept.
 19), The Citadel (Nov.
 14) and South Carolina (Nov.
 28).
-Clemson has won six straight in the Palmetto Bowl series with the Gamecocks.
+Clemson has won six straight over the Gamecocks and one more win would tie the longest winning streak in the series (Clemson 1934-40).

 In the ACC, Coastal Division champ Virginia returns to Death Valley for the first time since 2009 on Sept.
 26.